If you don’t see your question answered here, please feel free to contact us.

 It depends on your specific condition and goal but on average, it takes 8-10 sessions to make significant and permanent change.
 However, you should be able to notice a difference after the first couple of treatments.

-To get a better idea of how long it might take for your specific situation, you can schedule a free consultation.
+To get a better idea of how long it might take for your specific situation, you can email us at hello@waterlilywellness.com.

 What else is used besides needles?